Changes proposed for the Finance bill 2020 – Are you prepared?

-The Government of UK is working on a number of proposed changes that might come into effect from either the 1st or the 6th of April 2020, however, there is a good chance that the commencement date of the new policies might change to September 2019.
+The UK governmnet is working on the finance bill for 2020, that might be applicable from April 2020.
+However, the commencement date of the new policies might change to September 2019.

 1. IR-35 reforms for private sector